Magnutic/HazeRemoval/README.md

 # Haze Removal

 This is an Implementation of _Fast Single-Image Haze Removal Algorithm Using Color Attenuation Prior_ [1], done as a term project for an image processing class.
-It also includes an implementation of _Guided Image Filtering_.
+It also includes an implementation of _Guided Image Filtering_ [2].

 Implemented in C++14, using DevIL for loading and saving images.